AhmedAyman4/AhmedAyman4/README.md

 ![Typing Coding GIF by Sugartown](https://github.com/user-attachments/assets/ddb445d0-edfe-429c-9597-a26371a5f6a4)

-# Hello World!, I'm Ahmed Ayman👋🏼:
+# Hi there!
+I'm Ahmed Ayman

-Aspiring Data & Machine Learning Scientist and Information Systems student at the Faculty of Computers & AI, University of Sadat City.
-Passionate about solving real-world problems with data and exploring AI.
+I'm an aspiring Data & Machine Learning Scientist, currently studying Information Systems at the Faculty of Computers & Artificial Intelligence, University of Sadat City.
+Passionate about using data to solve everyday challenges and applying AI to create practical, impactful solutions.

 ## 🌐 Socials: